504 Accommodations for ADHD504 Accommodations for ADHD: An Evidence-Based Teacher's Guide - educational concept illustration

 Frequently Asked Questions

-Can a student with ADHD have both a 504 plan and an IEP?
+Can a learner with ADHD have both a 504 plan and an IEP?

-No. A student receives one or the other.
-If a student qualifies for an IEP under IDEA (which provides more services and protections), they do not also need a 504 plan.
+No. A learner receives one or the other.
+If a learner qualifies for an IEP under IDEA (which provides more services and protections), they do not also need a 504 plan.
 The IEP supersedes the 504 plan.
-However, if a student does not qualify for an IEP but still has a disability that substantially limits a major life activity, a 504 plan is the appropriate document.
+However, if a learner does not qualify for an IEP but still has a disability that substantially limits a major life activity, a 504 plan is the appropriate document.

-Does a student need a medical diagnosis of ADHD to get a 504 plan?
+Does a learner need a medical diagnosis of ADHD to get a 504 plan?

 Schools evaluate learners, using medical input if needed.
 Schools cannot demand a diagnosis before evaluation.
 A diagnosis alone does not guarantee support (Weyandt, 2006).
 The team decides if ADHD impacts learning significantly (DuPaul et al., 2018).

-What if a student's ADHD is well-managed with medication?
+What if a learner's ADHD is well-managed with medication?

-The ADA Amendments Act (2008) says we ignore mitigating treatments in disability assessments.
-Medication use doesn't matter when judging learner eligibility.
-If ADHD would limit life without medication, they qualify (ADA, 2008).
+The ADA Amendments Act (2008) says schools should not count mitigating treatments in disability assessments.
+This means medication use does not decide learner eligibility.
+If ADHD would limit life without medication, the learner qualifies (ADA, 2008).

 How often should a 504 plan be reviewed?